ZONESTAR3D/Firmware/Z9/Z9V5/bin/Z9V5Pro-MK3/beta/readme.md

+## :warning: !ATTETION PLEASE!
+You must to upgrade the DWIN LCD screen firmware before upgrading the printer firmware to 2.4 or last version, otherwise it will cause some display issue on LCD MENU.
+About how to upgrade firmware of DWIN LCD screen ,please refer to [here](https://github.com/ZONESTAR3D/Upgrade-kit-guide/tree/main/TFT-LCD/LCD-DWIN#upload-firmware)
+About the new LCD screen function description, please refer to [here](https://github.com/ZONESTAR3D/Upgrade-kit-guide/blob/main/TFT-LCD/LCD-DWIN/user_guide/LCD-DWIN%20MENU%20Description%20V2.pdf)

 ## Firmware Upload Steps:
 1. Download the zip file and unzip it
 2. Copy firmware.bin to the root directory of Micro-SD card,